 Here is a typical situation you might face:

 At the end of a long day, you received a phone call from a very influential stakeholder.
 She complained that her department did not receive the instructions that Pat (a member of your team) was supposed to give them last week.
 She went on to explain that they need those instructions to be able to use the deliverable your team has produced.
 As a result, the first phase of the implementation was going to be at least a week late, maybe more.
-You wanted to ask why she waited a week to tell you.
-Instead, you apologized to the stakeholder, verified that you understood the omission, and hung up.
+You wanted to ask why she waited a week to tell you about it.
+Instead, you apologized to the stakeholder, verified that you understood the problem, and hung up.
 Leadership and Team Assignments

 The phone rang and rang until you realized Pat had gone home for the weekend.

 That was actually lucky.
 The PM now has time to calm down and handle the situation the right way when they talk to Pat on Monday.
-Team building
+Team Building

 Constructive Feedback: Measuring Success

-Let’s first talk about what successful feedback is.
+Let’s first talk about what successful constructive feedback is.
 Is it making Pat feel guilty and embarrassed about letting the project team down?
 Is it making Pat promise to never do this again?
 Is it making Pat frightened of the punishments you may impose?

 Constructive Feedback: Timing